statsig-io/docs/docs/mex/introduction.md

 slug: /mex
 ---

-Metrics Explorer (currently in open beta) is an analytics surface with powerful slicing for your events and metrics.
+Metrics Explorer is an analytics surface with powerful slicing for your events and metrics.
 Break out a metric by device type, country or user tier.
 Explode a ratio metric and see how the numerator and denominator have moved.

 Get data you can trust and insights you need to take action and drive growth.
 Find this under Metrics -> Explore.
 Tell us what you want to see [here](https://statsig.com/slack)!